snapauthapp/sdk-php/README.md

 Like registration, you will need to obtain a token from your frontend provided by the client SDK.

 Use the `verifyAuthToken` method to get information about the authentication process, in the form of an `AuthResponse` object.
+This object contains the previously-registered User `id` and `handle`.

 ```php
 $token = 'value_from_frontend'; // $_POST['snapauth_token'] or similar